TodNaz/cuda_discord_status/readme/readme.txt

 2. Restart the editor.

 How to customize the desired label in the activity:
-1. Find the 'Plugins/Discord Status/Edit card' panel and click on it.
+1. Find the 'Plugins/Discord Status/Setting' panel and click on it.
 You will see a panel for editing the card. or
 1. Create a file `cuda_discord_status.ini` in the editor folder` settings` or edit if it exists/=.
 2. They will write using the template to a file: